gahfy/chilindoweather/README.md

 Because of that, I had to decide by myself, so I decided to make what is the most easy for a developer, so the weather is refreshed each time an Activity is created if there is no `savedInstanceState` with weather.

+#### Times

+The application only allows the user get the weather forecast for their current position (it is not possible to search for the weather forecast for an other place).
+This means that the current timezone of their phone matches the timezone of the weather forecast they actually get.
+This is why their is no timezone management in the application.

 ## Architecture

 The project has been developed with Java as it was required by the specification.